rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 #### When are my servers scheduled to be migrated?

-The migration period starts in September 2017 and runs through September 2018.
+The migration period starts in September 2017 and runs through October 2018.
 One hundred days before your migration date, you will receive notification via a ticket in the Rackspace customer portal that includes the specific date and time that your solution will be moved.
 All migrations have been scheduled to